payssion/plugin_magento2.3/README.md

-# Payssion Magento2.3.x plugin
+# Payssion Magento2.3-2.4 plugin

-This extension is for Magento 2.3.x
+This extension is for Magento 2.3 and 2.4

 ### Quickstart